HezBoomin/eshop/README.md

 ### Exercise

-> Have you implemented SRP?

-Yes i have implemented SRP.
+1. I applied SRP, OCP, and LSP.
 SRP asserts that a class should have a singular responsibility.
-Here I divide the functionality for Car and Product.
-Car and Product act as 2 different functionality where Car managing car and Product managing Product, thus we need to make them as a single java class.

-> Have you implemented OCP

-Yes i have implemented OCP.
    OCD maintains that a module should be amenable to extension to accommodate new requirements while remaining impervious to direct modification.
-In CarRepository and ProductRepository the method create itself doesn't require modification when extending its functionality.
-Despite being closed for modification, the method allows for extension.
-If the product passed into the method already has a productId, the method simply adds it to the productData without any modification.
-If the product doesn't have a productId, it generates a new one using UUID.randomUUID() and assigns it to the product.
-This extension point allows for the addition of new products without modifying the method itself.

-> Have you implemented LSP?
+LSP guides the design of inheritance hierarchies in object-oriented systems, ensuring that subclasses can be used interchangeably with their base classes without introducing unexpected behavior.

+2. The advantages of applying SOLID principles is to minimize dependencies, allowing other developers to develop our app further without causing any problem when they try to develop one of the aspect of the app.
+3. The disadvantages of not applying SOLID principles is it can cause a harmful ripple effect to others when other developers try to develop the app.
+There can be a case where if one aspect of the app is to dependent to other aspect it can cause error or problem to that other aspect.

 [Deployment Link](https://eshop-hezboomin.koyeb.app/)